-When you deploy code with serverless computing, you’re not setting up a server or deploying an instance.
-When your application takes off, there’s no need to deploy additional servers, virtual machines, or containers - a serverless architecture scales seamlessly with usage.
+When you deploy code with serverless computing, there’s no need to deploy additional servers, virtual machines, or containers when your application takes off - instead a serverless architecture scales seamlessly with usage.

-Naturally with serverless computing, this also means that costs scale with usage, and cloud infrastructure is already usage-based.
-With traditional server management (Iaas - Infrastructure as a Service) you are buying a server for a high price upfront.
-There are some immediate drawbacks to this:
+With serverless computing, costs also scale with usage.
+This is in stark contrast to traditional server management (Iaas - Infrastructure as a Service) where you are buying a server for a high price upfront which has some immediate drawbacks:

-So we have a general definition of serverless: an architecture where you don’t need to think about infrastructure.
+So we have a general definition of serverless architecture: one where you don’t need to think about infrastructure.
 But what does that mean in practice?

-There are several different major categories that fall under the umbrella of serverless.
+There are several different major categories that fall under the umbrella of serverless technology.
 The divisions between them aren’t hard and fast, but it’s useful to look at a few different areas.

-FaaS is serverless architecture applied to application logic where each logical function is an individual unit.
+FaaS is the serverless model applied to application logic where each logical function is an individual unit.
 Your code is deployed to the FaaS.
 When a function is called, the service instantiates it in a container where it runs as required producing the appropriate output.
-When there’s no more demand, the container is torn down and the code only runs when needed.
+When there’s no more demand, the container is torn down.
 Since FaaS is pure compute it’s sometimes referred to as serverless compute or serverless computing, though those terms are also used more broadly.

 Because instances aren’t always running, FaaS can have what’s called the cold start problem.
 If a function hasn’t been called for a while, a response can have an extra wait time while the instance is set up.
 As long as there’s continued usage, the infrastructure stays up and the latency is shorter.
 However, if a long enough time goes without the function being used, the instance is removed and the next call will have a cold start.